KINESIOLOGY TAPING TECHNIQUES

 The technique works in conjunction with the body's healing abilities.
 Supportive in nature, kinesio taping not only addresses the needs of certain muscles but also promotes lymph flow and venous circulation, temperature control and more.
 The strategic placement of elastic tape provides outside assistance for muscles, nerves, and organs throughout the body, making this noninvasive technique ideal for a number of situations.

 Drs.
-Smith and Bailey are experienced in the use of kinesiology taping techniques for the reduction of inflammation and pain, to relax and support tired, overused muscles while allowing proper movement.
+Smith, Bailey and Burdi are experienced in the use of kinesiology taping techniques for the reduction of inflammation and pain, to relax and support tired, overused muscles while allowing proper movement.
 Tape is worn for several days in some cases, or may be applied for specific activities in others.
 It will stay on during showers and sleep, and will stay adhered from 1-7 days.
 Because it is nonrestrictive, the flexible tape does not get in the way of full range of motion.

 How kinesio taping differs from traditional taping